theBlackBoxSociety/CodeCrashCourses/ArduinoTutorial.md

 ### :triangular_flag_on_post:  ADC

-In order to read this type of sensor, we need **a different type of pin**.
-In the lowerright part of the Arduino board, you’ll see six pins marked **“Analog In”**.
+In order to read a more advanced sensor then a On/Off button we need **a different type of pin**.
+In the lower-right part of the Arduino board, you’ll see six pins marked **“Analog In”**.
 These are special pins that can tell us not only whether there is a voltage applied to them, but if so, also its value.
 The Arduino has a 10 bit **A**nalog to **D**igital **C**onverter.
 By using the `analogRead()` function, we can read the voltage applied to one of the pins.
 This function returns a number between 0 and 1023, which represents voltages between 0 and 5 volts.
-For example, if there is a voltage of 2.5 V applied to pin number 0, analogRead(0) returns 512.
+For example, if there is a voltage of 2.5 V applied to pin number 0, `analogRead(0)` returns 512.

-The next sketch & electronics diagram demonstrates analog input by reading an analog sensor on analog pin 0 and turning on and off a LED connected to digital pin 2.
-The amount of time the LED will be on and off depends on the value obtained by analogRead().
+The next sketch & electronics diagram demonstrates analog input by reading an analog sensor as a potentiometer (or trimpot) on analog pin 0 and turning on and off a LED connected to digital pin 2.
+The amount of time the LED will be on and off depends on the value obtained by `analogRead()`.

-The circuit:
+#### Circuit
 - potentiometer: center pin of the potentiometer to the analog input 0, one side pin (either one) to ground, the other side pin to +5V
 - LED: a 220Ω resister bridges digital output 2 to the  anode (long leg) of the LED, the cathode (short leg) attached to ground.
 Actually the resistor can also go in between the cathode and ground as in a series circuit the order of components does not matter as the current has to pass through all the parts!

 ![image](images/arduino/analogIn.png)

-The code:
+#### Code
 ```c++
 int sensorPin = A0;    // select the input pin for the potentiometer
 int ledPin = 13;      // select the pin for the LED